2026 Atlanta Film Festival Screenplay Competition

 Mariana Zavala

-Born and raised in the Bay Area by a Peruvian immigrant father and an ex-hippie mother, Mariana channels their activist upbringing, queer identity, and chronic middle child syndrome into their writing.
+Born and raised in the Bay Area by a Peruvian immigrant father and an ex-hippie mother, Mariana Zavala channels their activist upbringing, queer identity, and chronic middle child syndrome into their writing.
 A passion for film, theater, and South American history brought them to study in New York, Paris, Buenos Aires, and finally, Los Angeles, where they earned an MFA in Screenwriting at the American Film Institute.
-At AFI, they won the Writer’s Room Ready program for their pilot EASTSHORE, which explores what it means to find justice and redemption in a broken world.
+At AFI, Mariana won the Writer’s Room Ready program for their pilot, Eastshore, which explores what it means to find justice and redemption in a broken world.
 Since graduating, they’ve worked as a screenwriter and producer in the US and Greece and developed pilots for Fifth Season and Sweden’s SF Studios.
 In addition to their work in the entertainment industry, Mariana works as a mentor for trans and queer youth and spends their weekends volunteering at an equine therapy program where they’re able to indulge their lifelong passion for horses.

 Molly Coffee

 Molly Coffee emerged as an award-winning filmmaker in the DIY stop-motion and puppet scene in Atlanta, which segued pretty naturally into a career working in the art department on studio pictures.
-Molly has production-designed TV shows such as Freeform’s Single Drunk Female and Netflix’s Bert Kreischer comedy “Free Bert” and feature films like Nicolas Cage’s genre-horror Willy’s Wonderland.
-She also makes time to focus on her own films, moving into storytelling with a focus on diverse and queer stories.
-Molly is the owner of the puppet fabrication company Zombie Cat Builds, while also co-founding the non-profit Film Impact Georgia with the hopes of breaking down the barriers of entry for Georgia local creators.
-Molly is a past Filmmaker in Residence for the Atlanta Film Society.
-Molly’s lifelong dream is to hunt for Bigfoot in the Pacific Northwest, and you should email her with any sightings.
+She has production-designed TV shows such as Freeform’s Single Drunk Female and Netflix’s Bert Kreischer comedy Free Bert, as well as feature films like Nicolas Cage’s genre-horror Willy’s Wonderland.
+Molly also makes time to focus on her own films, moving into storytelling with a focus on diverse and queer stories.
+She is the owner of the puppet fabrication company Zombie Cat Builds while also co-founding the non-profit Film Impact Georgia with the hopes of breaking down the barriers of entry for Georgia local creators.
+Molly is a past Filmmaker In Residence for the Atlanta Film Society.
+Her lifelong dream is to hunt for Bigfoot in the Pacific Northwest, and you should email her with any sightings.

 Nathan Cabaniss